alpscode/website/content/blog/intro-to-fpl-analytics.md

 One topic I often find myself discussing with others is how useful all these methods are.
 Some people claim it can never beat the top managers while some others are suspicious of the quality.

-I understand the concerns for the most part, but do not forget that these methods are not here to make you play like a robot.
+I understand the concerns, but **these methods are not here to make you play like a robot**.
-FPL has certain aspects that can never be accounted for inside a mathematical model.
+There are lots of places FPL managers can outperform models.
-For example, if you are able to predict Manchester City line-ups better than others, you are already one step ahead for picking a good team.
+For example you might be able to predict Manchester City lineups, putting you one step ahead in your path to picking a good team.
 All these analytics methods are here to simplify your decision making process.
 That is the main reason why we call these methods “*Decision Support Systems*”.
 *Augmented Intelligence* is the effective use of data and analytics to augment human intelligence.